cloudapp-kishor/webapp/README.md

 ## Overview

 This project implements a simple health check API in Node.js using Express and Sequelize ORM.
-The `/healthz` endpoint checks the database connection and responds with appropriate HTTP status codes.
+The `/healthz` endpoint checks the database connection and responds with appropriate HTTP status codes..

 ## Requirements